keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 ## CloudEvents

-CloudEvents have to be sent with the HTTP header `Content-Type` set to `application/cloudevents+json`.
+CloudEvents must be sent with the HTTP header `Content-Type` set to `application/cloudevents+json`.
 For a detailed look into CloudEvents, please go the Keptn [CloudEvent specification](https://github.com/keptn/spec/blob/0.2.3/cloudevents.md).

 ## Error Logging

-By default, the distributor will automatically extract error logs from received `sh.keptn.<task>.finished` events with `data.status=errored` and/or `data.result=fail`, that have been sent by your service.
-These error messages will then be forwarded to Keptn's Log Ingestion API.
+By default, the distributor automatically extracts error logs from received `sh.keptn.<task>.finished` events with `data.status=errored` and/or `data.result=fail`, that have been sent by your service.
+These error messages are then forwarded to Keptn's Log Ingestion API.

 Additionally, for easier debugging of errors that occur either during the execution of a task of a sequence, or while performing any other operation, Keptn integration services can send error log events to the Keptn API via the distributor.
 Examples for those events are listed below.

 ### Logging an error related task sequence execution:

-If the error log event should be associated to an execution of a specific task that has been triggered by a `sh.keptn.event.<task>.triggered` event, the following properties need to be set in order to correlate them to the correct task sequence execution:
+If the error log event is associated with the execution of a specific task that has been triggered by a `sh.keptn.event.<task>.triggered` event, the following properties must be set in order to correlate them to the correct task sequence execution:

 - `shkeptncontext`: The context of the task sequence execution.
 Can be adapted from the received `sh.keptn.event.<task>.triggered` event
 - `triggeredid`: The `id` of the received `sh.keptn.event.<task>.triggered` event